YottaDB/YDBDoc/MessageRecovery/errors.rst

 ----------------------
 JOBPARNOVAL, This job parameter cannot take a value

-Compile Time Error: This indicates that a JOB command specified a value for a jobparameter that does not accept a value.
+Compile Time Error: This indicates that a JOB command specified a value for a job parameter that does not accept a value.

-Action: Modify the jobparameter or remove its argument.
+Action: Modify the job parameter or remove its argument.

 -----------------------
 JOBPARNUM